nat-nat33/TFRs/WebDev/11-19-2016-CampingAccident.md

 4. The styles.css needs to have some basic CSS to color the background and change the text size.

+###What we want to see

+A cool webpage with a picture of a camping scene, with a buttoon on the page, that's easily clickable.
+When we click the button, a line of text should be displayed telling us what items in the bag that Wyatt, JD, Lindsay and Micah should ditch.

 **Example Webpage**